berndpfrommer/gtsam_packaging/README.md

     dquilt new whatever-this-patch-is-called.patch

-And add the file(s) you need to edit *before* you edit them, for example
+And add *all* the file(s) you need to edit *before* you edit them, for example

     dquilt add CMakeLists.txt
 	(now edit CMakeLists.txt)
 	dquilt refresh  # re-read all edited files and record their changes, as often as you like

-When you are done with all patches, save them away
+When you are done with building the patch, save it away:

     dquilt header -e   # finish the patch you started dquilt pop -a      # unapply all patches, revert to original source